bretth/woven/docs/settings.rst

     #Virtualenv/Pip
     DEPLOYMENT_ROOT = ''# defaults to /home/$USER.
-    DJANGO_REQUIREMENT = '' #defaults to development django.
-A pip requirements string for the version of Django to install PIP_REQUIREMENTS = [] # list of text pip requirements files (not pybundles).
+    DJANGO_REQUIREMENT = '' #defaults to your current django version.
+A pip requirements string for the version of Django to install
+    PIP_REQUIREMENTS = [] # list of text pip requirements files (not pybundles).
 Defaults to any file in the setup.py directory with `req` prefix
-    # Note: Woven will look for optional pybundles matching the requirements in the dist directory - you can use the bundle management command to create these.
+    # Note: Woven will also look for pybundles matching the requirements in the dist directory - you can use the bundle management command to create these.

     PROJECT_APPS_PATH = '' #a relative path from the project package directory for any local apps.
 See also the wsgi template.